GluuFederation/docs-gg-prod/3.1.3/source/plugin/gui.md

 #### OAuth Scope Expression

-OAuth Scope Expression is json expression, security for OAuth scopes.
-It checks the scope(from introspection of token) of the token with the configure OAuth json expression.
-Use `OAuth Scope Security` button to switch.
+OAuth Scope Expression is a JSON expression which defines security for OAuth scopes.
+It checks the scope (from token introspection) of the token with the configured OAuth JSON expression.
+Use the `OAuth Scope Security` button to switch.

 !!!
 Note
-    You can enable and disable oauth scope expression by using [OAuth credential's `OAuth scope security`](#create-an-oauth-credential) flag.
+    You can enable and disable OAuth scope expression by using the [OAuth credential's `OAuth scope security`](#create-an-oauth-credential) flag.

 ![OAuth_Expression](../img/3_4_add_oauth_scope_expression.png)